hellgate75-cs/kubernetes-jenkins-procedures/README.md

 * Deploy UI
 * Keel / Bosh server activation Microservivces
 * Keel client activation Microservivce
-* Other not listed and not in drsign at the moment.
+* Other not listed and not in design at the moment.

 Enjoy your experience